microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplication.md

 ### -IdentifierUris

-User-defined URIs that uniquely identify a Web application within its Microsoft Entra ID tenant, or within a verified custom domain (see "Domains" tab in the Azure classic portal) if the application is multitenant.
+User-defined Uniform Resource Identifiers (URIs) that uniquely identify a Web application within its Microsoft Entra ID tenant, or within a verified custom domain (see "Domains" tab in the Azure classic portal) if the application is multitenant.

 The first element is populated from the Web application's "APP ID URI" field if updated via the Azure classic portal (or respective Microsoft Entra ID PowerShell cmdlet parameter).
 More URIs can be added via the application manifest; see Understanding the Microsoft Entra ID Application Manifest for details.